 The School also hosts a number of other centres and initiatives:

 - Centre for Entrepreneurial Learning (CfEL), a centre for professional practice, provides educational activities to inspire and build skills in the practice of entrepreneurship.

 - Accelerate Cambridge guides entrepreneurial teams through the early 'pre seed' stages of venture formation, supporting the students and faculty of the University of Cambridge in the creation of new ventures.

 - Centre for Compliance & Trust works with banks and other institutions to develop practices and behaviours which put customers and values at the heart of decision-making.

-- Middle East Leadership Research Centre is dedicated to researching the business environment and the particular leadership challenges and opportunities facing Middle Eastern organisations.
+- Middle East Research Centre is dedicated to researching the business environment and the particular leadership challenges and opportunities facing Middle Eastern organisations.

-- The Cambridge Markets, Organisations & Society (CMOS) Research Group brings together scholars from all around the world to generate new insights, frameworks and perspectives on the relationship between markets, organisations and society.
+- Cambridge Markets, Organisations & Society (CMOS) Research Group brings together scholars from all around the world to generate new insights, frameworks and perspectives on the relationship between markets, organisations and society.

-- The Centre for Social Innovation acts as a platform for research and engagement with social innovators, academia and policy in UK and across the world.
+- Centre for Social Innovation acts as a platform for research and engagement with social innovators, academia and policy in UK and across the world.
 Its primary focus is to understand, promote, and engage with social innovators and create and support social ventures and projects.